chaos-polymtl/lethe/doc/source/parameters/cfd/force_and_torque.rst

 Force and torque calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This subsection controls the post-processing of the forces and the torque on the boundary conditions.
+This subsection controls the post-processing of the force and the torque on the boundary conditions.
 Using these options, the user can calculate the force  acting on a wall or the torque acting on a boundary.

 .. code-block:: text

    subsection forces
-     # Enable calculation of forces
+     # Enable calculation of force
-     set calculate forces      = true
+     set calculate force      = true

-     # Enable calculation of torques
+     # Enable calculation of torque
-     set calculate torques     = true
+     set calculate torque     = true

      # Calculation frequency
      set calculation frequency = 1